 - Made from heavy-duty polyester

 - Ideal for dogs 30 – 85 pounds

 As I mentioned this is intend as a backpack for dogs but, when you consider that this backpack is less than 1/3 (around $30) the cost of the actual weight vest for dogs, some resourceful people are filling the saddle bags with water bottles and using it as a weight vest.
 If you don’t want to spend the money for the actual weighted vests for dogs but, you want to provide your dog with a little extra exercise this is an option you may want to consider.

 Of course, a weighted vest for dogs is an option for all dogs not just the one’s that are a little over active or need to shed a few pounds.
 A weighted dog vest can be used for the additional health benefits it can provide for your pooch during a daily stroll around the neighborhood, for a special hike or even during play time in your backyard.

-If you found this review useful, Please Share!
+If you found our review on dog weight vests useful, Please Share!